-The Puksta Scholarship was founded in 2001 as legacy of Harry and Eva Puksta to “the good kids of Colorado, so they could be afforded the chance to go to college.”
+The Puksta Scholarship was founded in 2001 as legacy of Harry and Eva Puksta.
 The Foundation provides scholarships, mentorship, and community engagement training for undergraduates, who exhibit a strong commitment to service and civic responsibility.
-The Puksta Foundation currently sponsors programs at Colorado State University, Metropolitan State University of Denver, University of Colorado Boulder, and the University of Denver.
+The Puksta Foundation currently sponsors programs at Colorado State University, Metropolitan State University of Denver, University of Colorado Boulder, and the University of Colorado Denver.

 Who are the Puksta Scholars?

-In addition to a strong CSU community, students also connect with Puksta Scholars at the other host schools including the University of Colorado-Boulder and Denver, Metropolitan State University, and the University of Denver.
-Applicants are highly encouraged to visit the Puksta Foundation website at https://pukstafoundation.org/ to learn more about the program, the Scholars and their projects.
+In addition to a strong CSU community, students also connect with Puksta Scholars at the other host schools including the University of Colorado-Boulder, Metropolitan State University, University of Denver, and University of Colorado-Denver.
+Applicants are highly encouraged to visit the Puksta Foundation website at https://pukstafoundation.org to learn more about the program, the Scholars and their projects.

 We offer Scholarship Information Sessions for applicants who want to learn how to write a competitive application and prepare for a scholarship interview.
 A recorded session is available for those who can not attend the sessions below.
 Fall information session dates are as follows: